Overview

 I know that some people are wary of embarking on overland travel through the Western Balkans because of safety concerns.
 This applies especially to Albania, and to a lesser extent to some parts of the former Yugoslavia.
 I believe these worries are mostly unnecessary - and you can trust me on this because I'm a coward.
 Although I have never travelled from Croatia to Greece in one go, I have visited all the places mentioned on this page, and don't believe they hold any particular dangers.
 Some governments warn against travel in northeast Albania, but none of the routes described here pass through that area.

-Disclaimer: most of what follows was compiled in December 2007.
+Disclaimer: most of what follows was compiled in January 2009.
 Although I try to keep the information on this page up to date, this isn't always easy from a base outside the Balkans, so please allow for the possibility that things have changed.
-If you know of any relevant recent developments, or of alternatives to the routes described here, please let me know.

 Route 1.
 Overland from Zagreb and Northern Croatia